Gaia Barium Dwarfs and Their Ostensibly Ordinary Counterparts: Determination of RV, stellar parameters and line broadening velocities

 The relative uncertainty in the spectrum in each segment was estimated from the standard deviation of the continuum-identified points in a 20\,\AA\ window centered on the segment.
 To isolate the noise estimate from the continuum trend, the normalized flux in the windows was first divided by the continuum spline.

 To determine the local RV value around each line segment, we used a 20\,\AA-wide region centered on the corresponding 1\,\AA\ segment.
 Regions (and corresponding 1\,\AA\ segments) with more than 25\% of the flux points masked were discarded to ensure reliability both in RV estimation and continuum de-trending.
 Synthetic spectra were generated using the given stellar parameters, including only lines with absorption depths greater than 0.1.
 The RV was determined using cross-correlation with a built-in method from \noun{pymse}.
 A $2\sigma$ clipping procedure was then used to identify and discard any windows with unreliable RVs, typically caused by an insufficient number of deep lines in the region.
-Note that these estimated RV values are not corrected for Earth's orbital motion, as this is not required for our science case.
 Across all spectra, the mean (max) range in the measured RVs across all usable windows is $0.93\, (1.7)$\,km\,s$^{-1}$, and the mean (max) standard deviation is $0.26\, (0.54)$\,km\,s$^{-1}$.

 Each 1\,\AA\ segment was then Doppler-shifted to Earth's rest frame using its locally determined RV value, rather than a global mean, to avoid potential inter- and intra-order wavelength calibration drifts.
 Subsequently, segments with any masked data points within the core line region --- defined as a $\pm 0.2$\,\AA\ interval around the line center --- were removed from further analysis.
 After this final filtering step, between 6 and 30 segments per spectrum remained, with a mean of 21 segments per spectrum.